newresu/fit-tnt/README.md

 - [ReadTheDocs 😊](https://newresu.github.io/fit-tnt/modules.html)

-## Comparison: TNT vs Pseudo-Inversemay be
+## Comparison: TNT vs Pseudo-Inverse

 The larger the **rows/columns** ratio, the more convenient to use TNT.
 This is a benchmark on random matrices. (current speed up is closer to $6.9$)